nathan-cool/ExpenseEase/README.md

 ## User Experience (UX)

+### Objective
+The primary goal of this project is to develop a financial management application that not only streamlines user authentication but also enhances the efficiency of managing personal expenses.
+By integrating advanced features such as Google OAuth and AI-driven expense descriptions, this application aims to provide a secure, user-friendly platform for users to track and manage their daily financial activities effectively.

 ### User stories :
 - As a user, I want to be able to easily register and log in, so that I can manage my expenses securely.